khooitran/capstone2-notes/Project Information/Project Brief (new).md

 - A 200-word design statement of intent or introduction to your design project.

+ViệtType is a website platform & zine publisher focusing on Vietnamese typographic culture.
+The project aims to uplift the typographic movement in Vietnam, giving typographers and type designers in Vietnam a commonplace where the focus is on type and type alone.

+The project stems from a certain context of typography in Vietnam: While type designers in Vietnam are often recognised by the global design community, the coverage of these people’s works in Vietnam do not achieve quite the same effect.
+The content is definitely there, but what is missing is a place where these designers can share their process and little bits of stories.
+I want to make this open to the public, so that more people can bounce off of their ideas, much similar to how they inspired me.

+The main focus of the project will be on contemporary Vietnamese typographers and type designers, which will be displayed in two formats: A website where stories, events, and new typographic content are updated via blogs, and a periodically produced zine that goes into deeper detail about stories from people actively participating in the Vietnamese typographic community, whether they are typographers, type designers, or graphic designers.
+The project hopes to serve as an artistic outlet of typographic content that doubles as a newsletter for Vietnamese typography, which will inspire other designers in Vietnam to follow these people’s footsteps and create a bigger community.

 # Analysis of the design problem/issue/subject/proposition

 - What is the design question or problem or proposition?